-- (a) The test run was to be conducted at low temperatures by the use of carbon-coated SOTA (state of the art) low-temperature/pressure catalyst such as cesium-promoted CuZnOCr2O3 extrudates.
-Temperatures in the range of 570 to 700° F can be effective in the test run.
-This catalyst system should also be suitable for the moderate pressure (1400 to 1500 psig) capability available to us.
-Since the preparation and characterization of the catalyst extrudates more appropriately fall under Task I and Task II, the activities in these areas are described under Task I and Task II. - (b) The test run was conducted using an alternate liquid medium such as 1-methyl naphthalene with suitable boiling point of 465°F and more refractory to cracking due to mainly aromatic structure.
-However there was the possibility of cracking of the methyl group leading to undesirable naphthalene in the liquid medium.
+- (A) The test run was to be conducted at low temperatures by the use of carbon-coated SOTA low-temperature/pressure catalyst such as cesium-promoted CuZnOCr2O3 extrudates.
+Temperatures in the range of 570 to 700°F can be effective in the test run.
+This catalyst system will also be suitable for the moderate pressure (1400 to 1500 psig) capability available to us.
+Since the preparation and characterization of the catalyst extrudates more appropriately fall under Task I and Task II, the activities in these areas are described below under Task I and Task II. - (B) The test run may be conducted using an alternate liquid medium such as 1 -methyl naphthalene with suitable boiling point of 465 °F and more refractory to cracking due to mainly aromatic structure.
+However there is the possibility of cracking of the methyl group leading to undesirable naphthalene in the liquid medium.

-Before conducting the catalyst activity test run, we had to test the stability of different liquid media at 650 to 800° F temperature range in the presence of the SOTA carbon-coated catalysts.
+Before conducting the catalyst activity test run, we need to test the stability of different liquid media at 650 to 800°F temperature range in the presence of the SOTA carbon-coated catalysts.
 Micro-autoclave test runs were conducted for the purpose.
-The following table presents the summarized data of these test runs using carbon-coated cesium promoted zinc-chromite (C-Cs-ZnOCr2O3) catalyst and carbon-coated copper-zinc-chromite (C-CuZnOCr2O3) catalyst for two liquid media--- 1-Methyl Naphthalene and Decalin:
+The following table presents the summarized data of these test runs using carbon-coated cesium promoted zinc-chromite (C-Cs-ZnOCr2O3) catalyst and carbon-coated copper-zinc-chromite (C-CuZnOCr2O3) catalyst for two liquid media --- 1-Methyl Naphthalene and Decalin:

-Run Duration, Minutes Hydrogen Pressure, psig 120 2000 120 2000 120 2000 120 2000 Catalyst C-Cs-ZnCr or C-CuZnCr C-CsZnCr or C-CuZnCr C-CuZnCr C-CuZnCr Run Temperature, °F 800 750 700 650 Hydrogenated and Cracked Products, w% 43-45 30-33 19 10.8 Liquid Medium: Decalin Run Duration, Minutes Hydrogen Pressure, psig Catalyst Run Temperature, °F 120 2000 C-Cu-ZnCr 700 120 2000 C-CuZnCr 650
+Lie Liquid Medium: 1-Methyl Naphthalene

+Run Duration, Minutes un Duration, Minutes 120 120 120 120

+Hydrogen Pressure, psig 2000 2000 2000 2000

+Catalyst C-Cs-ZnCr, or C-Cs-ZnCr, or C-CuZnCr C-CuZnCr

+C-CuZnCr C-CuZnCr

+Run Temperature, °F 800 750 700 650

+Hydrogenated and Cracked 43-45 30-33 19 10.8

+Products, w%

+Liquid Med lium: Decalin

+Run Duration, Minutes 120 120

+Hydrogen Pressure, psig 2000 2000

+Catalyst C-Cu-ZnCr C-CuZnCr

+Run Temperature, °F 700 650

+Cracked Products, w% 3.1 0.0